KSP-ModularManagement/KSPe/README.md

-# KSP API Extensions /L
+# KSP Enhanced /L

-New extensions and utilities for Kerbal Space Program by Lisias.
+New extensions and utilities for Kerbal Space Program by Lisias, formerly known as "KSP API Extensions /L"

 ## In a Hurry